Ildemaro Vargas Player Props: Nationals vs. Reds

 Ildemaro Vargas At The Plate

-- Vargas is batting .257 with six doubles, a triple, two home runs and six walks.
+- Vargas is batting .259 with six doubles, a triple, two home runs and seven walks.

-- He has homered in two of 39 games played this season, and in 1.7% of his plate appearances.
+- In 40 games played this year, he has hit a homer in just two of them.

-- Vargas has had an RBI in nine games this season (23.1%), including five multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Vargas has had an RBI in nine games this season (22.5%), including five multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run 14 times this season (35.9%), including one multi-run game.
+- In 15 of 40 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.